A Postpartum Doula Does That!

+I didn’t always want to be a postpartum doula.
 I thought that birth was where it was at.
 Birth is exciting.
 Birth is unpredictable.
-I feel very useful at a birth.
+I felt very useful at a birth.
 I was afraid that postpartum work would be mostly comprised of doing dishes and changing diapers.
-However, I took a leap and got myself to a training.
+However, I took a leap and got myself to a doula training.

-8:50 a.m.
+8:50 a.m. — Postpartum Doula Arrival

 The doula arrives at your home, a little early for her 9:00 shift.
 You are thankful because you just finished nursing the baby and are STARVING!
 She brought your favorite drink from Starbucks, per your request, and as soon as she arrives, she asks, "Have you eaten?
 Do you need me to refill your water cup?"